 Transfers between Stage 1 and Stage 2 is based on the assessment of significant increases in credit risk relative to initial recognition.
-Refer to Note 2(d) for further details on the Group's policy for assessing for significant increase in credit risk.
+Refer to Note 2(c) for further details on the Group's policy for assessing for significant increase in credit risk.
 The impact of moving from 12 months expected losses to lifetime credit losses, or vice versa, varies by product and is dependent on the expected remaining life at the date of the transfer.
 Stage transfers may result in significant fluctuations in expected credit losses.

-The following table illustrates the impact of staging on our ACL by comparing our allowance if all performing loans were in Stage 1 to the actual ACL recorded on these assets.
+The following table illustrates the impact of staging on the Group ACL by comparing the Group allowance if all performing loans were in Stage 1 to the actual ACL recorded on these assets.

 Performing Loans (1)

-2019 20
+2019

 \$ \$

-15,015,534 16,461,710

-13,388,673 11,158,223

-28,404,207 27,619,933

-2019 \$ 15,015,534 13,388,673
+ACL - all performing loans in Stage 1 15,779,195 15,015,534

+Impact of staging 40,804,447 13,388,673

+Stage 1 and 2 ACL 56,583,642 28,404,207